The Homeless Reduction Bill has now been agreed by both houses.

 Currently, one of the arguments used by the local authority to insist on a court order and even sometimes bailiff was that whilst the tenant is in occupation, they have suitable accommodation available for occupation and as a result they didn’t meet the criteria of being homeless.

-This again will hopefully be fixed by the Bill because suitable accommodation will be defined as where:
+Under the new Act, having suitable accommodation will be defined as where:

 the applicant has—